Pepilepioux/misc_util/README.md

 ### expurge

-A function that replaces all unicode characters (> 255) in a string with a printable character (default ¶) to prevent raising an exception when attempting to print a text that contain some exotic unicode.
+A function that replaces all unicode characters (> 255) in a string with a printable character (default ¶) to prevent raising an exception when attempting to print a text that contains some exotic unicode.

 ### Recepteur